ChenJiayi1111/RMTSA/README.md

 `RMTSA` is a tool for obtaining data of tunnel sections  and analyze the over/under excavation situations of the mountain tunnel sections.
 It mainly implements the following functions:
 - Preprocess measurement data, including downsampling and smoothing.
 - Tunnel point cloud data trimming and section acquisition.
-- Comparison of tunnel measured section point cloud data with design curves.
+- Comparison of tunnel measured section point cloud data with the corresponding design curve.
 - Quantitative calculation of over/under excavation of tunnel sections.
-- Generate visual results of the comparison.
+- Generate visual results of the over/under excavation.

 ## 3. Get started
 ### 3.1 System requirements